Interactive Brokers clients have the ability to gain direct exposure to US Treasuries on both the short and long side of the market.

 Terminal

-Outlined below is a snapshot of the sample file output which includes the stock symbol, currency of denomination, name, contract identifiers (IBKR’s and the ISIN), rebate & fee rates and shares available.
+Outlined below is a snapshot of the sample file output which includes the stock symbol, currency of denomination, name, contract identifiers (IBKR’s and the ISIN), fee rates and shares available.
 This file may be also imported into applications such as Excel for sorting, filtering and analytical purposes.

 Short Stock Availability (SLB) Tool